Kia Soul Insurance Rates

 When you’re ready, you can start comparing affordable Kia Soul insurance quotes from multiple companies right now by entering your ZIP code into our free online tool above.

-Estimated auto insurance rates for a Kia Soul are $1,278 annually including full coverage.
-Comprehensive costs around $248 a year, collision costs $430, and liability coverage is estimated at $442.
-A policy with only liability insurance costs approximately $496 a year, with a high-risk policy costing around $2,770.
-Teen drivers pay the most at $4,900 a year or more.
+Average insurance rates for a Kia Soul are $1,278 a year with full coverage.
+Comprehensive costs around $248 each year, collision costs $430, and liability costs around $442.
+A policy with just liability insurance costs as low as $496 a year, with coverage for high-risk drivers costing around $2,770.
+Teen drivers receive the highest rates at $4,900 a year or more.

 Average premium for full coverage: $1,278

-Rates are based on $500 physical damage insurance deductibles, liability coverage up to 30/60, and includes uninsured/under-insured motorist coverage.
-Rates include averaging for all 50 U.S. states and Soul trim levels.
+These estimates include $500 physical damage insurance deductibles, minimum liability limits, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all U.S. states and Soul models.

 Use the form below to get customized rates for your location.